 During this period, Strokkur´s eruptions were faltering, so some assistance was needed to nurture it back into life.
 In 1963, the Geysir Committee came up with a great solution; a 130-foot deep hole was bored beneath the Strokkur’s basin.
 Since then, Strokkur has blasted a lot more regularly.

 Things to see and do near the Geysir Geothermal Area

 After watching Strokkur erupt, follow the pathways around the Geysir Geothermal Area, then come back to witness Strokkur perform for a second or third time!
 All eruptions are spellbinding but. like snowflakes, no two are ever exactly the same, so repeat viewings are highly recommended!

-Take photos or film footage, as geysers are becoming increasingly rare in the modern times, so for many people, this really is a once in a life-time opportunity.
+Take photos or film footage, as geysers are becoming increasingly rare in modern times, so for many people, this really is a once in a life-time opportunity.

 Enjoy a walk or a hike among the hot springs

 Pathways will take you around the hot spring area.
 All visitors are advised to keep to the designated areas for safety reasons.
 There are other tracks and pathways which will take you a little further afield.
 One particular track will take you to the top of Mount Bjarnafell.
-Here you can look down on Geysir from a height of 727 metres (1729 feet) and get fabulous views over the whole of Haukadalur.
-In the days before power was transferred to Skálholt, this valley was an important seat of power; the Lords or Chieftains of Haukadalur are known to have met beside the nearby 19th Century church.
+Here you can look down on Geysir from a height of 727 meters (1729 feet) and get fabulous views over the whole of Haukadalur.
+In the days before power was transferred to Skálholt, this valley was an important seat of power; the Lords or Chieftains of Haukadalur are known to have met besides the nearby 19th Century church.
 While the history books are a little short on detail, it is easy to imagine grand gatherings around a great table surrounded by stately high seats.